 Crystals, crystals, CRYSTALS!!!!!!
 Crystals are my favorite meditation tool.
 Getting a small selection helps me and my younger siblings get pumped to meditate.
 They love getting to choose which crystal they’ll use in their meditation.

 And it also gives them somewhere to focus their attention.
-If you have younger children this one can be a choking hazard due to some crystals small size.
-My siblings’ favorite crystals to use are Sodalite and Rose Quartz and Clear Quartz.
+If you have younger children this one can be a choking hazard due to the crystals small size.
+My siblings’ favorite crystals to use are Malachite, Rose Quartz, and Clear Quartz.